 Total Price: Total of Item Costs, Selections, and Change Orders, minus Credits.

-Payments: The sum total of all Payments marked as "Paid".
+Payments: The sum total of all Invoices marked as "Paid".

 Balance Remaining: Project Total minus Payments made.